ssvlabs/SIPs/sips/fork_support.md

 	// If empty, raise error
 	if len(forks) == 0 {
-		return nil, errors.New("GetCurrentFork: fork list by GetForksData is empty.")
+		return nil, errors.New("GetCurrentFork: fork list by GetForksData is empty.
+Unknown Network") }
-	}

 	var current_fork *ForkData